 7-Figure Mark in 2013

-the median compensation for the CEO of a large publicly traded company crossed over into the 7-figure realm
+the median compensation for the CEO of a large publicly traded company crossed over into the 7-figure realm for the first

-increase is attributed primarily to a surging stock market, which is almost entirely funded by the Fed printing
+primarily to a surging stock market, which is almost entirely funded by the Fed printing money (yeah,

-is a brand new batch of RF / microwave engineering magazine
+Here is a brand new batch of RF / microwave engineering magazine

 » How Trends in Electronics